UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/kaan.ugur/index.md

 ## Description

-Description:
+**Description:**

   Beat the heat with my innovative SmartSummer Hat powered by Rasberry Pi Pico and programmed in Rust language.
 This project combines practical functionality with modern technology to provide a refreshing solution for those really hot summer days.

-Features:
+**Features:**

-  1-Temperature Sensing: Equipped with a precise temperature sensor, Smart Summer Hat continuously monitors the temperature to ensure your comfort.
+  **1-Temperature Sensing**: Equipped with a precise temperature sensor, Smart Summer Hat continuously monitors the temperature to ensure your comfort.

-  2-Activate Cooling: When the temperature rises above the hat springs into action.
+  **2-Activate Cooling**: When the temperature rises above the hat springs into action.
 A DC motor, cleverly disguised as a fan, kicks in to provide instant relief from the heat.

-  3-Visual and Audible Alerts: Stay informed about changing temperatures with a built-in LCD display that showcases the current temperature in Celcius.
+  **3-Visual and Audible Alerts**: Stay informed about changing temperatures with a built-in LCD display that showcases the current temperature in Celcius.
 Moreover, a buzzer emits a warning sound when temperatures reach uncomfortable levels.

-  4-User Interaction: Take control of your comfor with the press of a button.
+  **4-User Interaction**: Take control of your comfor with the press of a button.
 When the temperature alarm sounds, users have the option to activate the cooling fan by simply pressing a button located on the hat.

-  5-LED Indicator: A red LED indicator illuminates when temperatures soar, providing a visual cue alongisde the audible alert, ensuring you never miss a warning.
+  **5-LED Indicator**: A red LED indicator illuminates when temperatures soar, providing a visual cue alongisde the audible alert, ensuring you never miss a warning.

-How it Works:
+**How it Works:**

   Using Rust Programming language, my Rasberry Pi Pico-based system reads the temperature data from the sensor every second.
 If the temperature exceeds the predefined threshold, the system triggers both visual and audible alerts, Users are prompted to activate the cooling fan by pressing the button.
 Once activated, the DC Motor converts electrical energy into a refreshing breeze, offering instant relief from the heat.

-Benefits:
+**Benefits:**

-  1-Comfort on the GO: Smart Summer Hat ensures comfort wherever you go.
+  **1-Comfort on the GO:** Smart Summer Hat ensures comfort wherever you go.

-  2-Customizable Design: the Smart Summer Hat can be custmized to suit individual preferences and style, making it a versatile accessory for any summertime activity.
+  **2-Customizable Design:** the Smart Summer Hat can be custmized to suit individual preferences and style, making it a versatile accessory for any summertime activity.

-Conclusion:
+**Conclusion:**

   Say goodbye to sweltering summer days and hello to cool comfort with Smart Summer Hat.
 Experience the perfect blend of technology and convenience as you stay cool and refreshed wherever your adventures take you!